Are sulfates good or bad? What do they do to natural hair? Does sulphate-free shampoo make hair greasy?

 In fact, when you're using such powerful shampoos, it's even more important to have a washday routine that's super gentle and kind to your hair.

-You can use this washday checklist to make sure you're treating your curls as gently as they deserve, whether your cleanser contains sulfates or not.
+Use this washday checklist to make sure you're treating your curls as gently as they deserve, whether your cleanser contains sulfates or not.